TodorW/KumOS/README.md

 ## Project Overview

-ZephyrOS is intended for developers interested in learning or contributing to low-level system software.
+KumOS is intended for developers interested in learning or contributing to low-level system software.
 It is currently a work in progress, with core components like the kernel and shell being developed alongside memory management, process handling, and interrupt systems.

-The aim of ZephyrOS is to serve as both an educational project and a foundation for future expansion.
+The aim of KumOS is to serve as both an educational project and a foundation for future expansion.
 It offers a platform where developers can experiment with various kernel features, file systems, and even drivers, while keeping the system modular and lightweight.

-### Why "Zephyr"?
+### Why "Kum"?
-The name **Zephyr** reflects the project's philosophy: **lightweight, fast, and efficient**, akin to a gentle breeze.
+The name **Kum** reflects the project's philosophy: **lightweight, fast, and efficient**, akin to a gentle breeze.
 This OS is designed to be minimal yet powerful, much like the wind that’s swift but subtle.

 ---

 ## Features

 ### Core Components
-- **Monolithic Kernel**: ZephyrOS uses a monolithic kernel, where core services such as memory management, process scheduling, and hardware I/O are handled in a unified space.
+- **Monolithic Kernel**: KumOS uses a monolithic kernel, where core services such as memory management, process scheduling, and hardware I/O are handled in a unified space.
 - **Basic Shell**: A command-line interface shell for user interaction, supporting essential commands (`ls`, `cd`, `pwd`, etc.).
 - **Memory Management**: Virtual memory management with support for paging and dynamic memory allocation.
 - **Process Management**: Basic process scheduling, multitasking, and context switching.